 Click here for a link to Broadridge's website to learn more about the services it offers.

 Since public companies pay for these services--and brokers and banks select Broadridge as their service provider--there very few incentives in the system to improve its efficiency or reduce costs.

 The Role of Broker Discretionary Voting and NYSE Rule 452

 Under New York Stock Exchange (NYSE) Rule 452, a broker may vote on certain "routine" matters, if a beneficial owner fails to return his or her VIF at least ten (10) days before a shareholder meeting.
 This Rule does not apply to contested matters or to any matter which may affect substantially the rights or privileges of a stock holding.
 Click here to review a copy of NYSE Rule 452.

-As described in the Stock Exchange Activities page of this website, the NYSE has proposed to eliminate the ability of a broker to vote shares in any election of directors, if a VIF is not submitted in a timely manner.
-This proposal has been approved by the SEC.
+In 2009, the SEC accepted a NYSE rule proposal to eliminate the ability of a broker to vote shares in any election of directors, if a VIF is not submitted in a timely manner.
 One of the consequences of this Rule change is that it will be harder for a public company to reach a quorum in a shareholder meeting if there isn't any routine matter on the ballot.

 The Problems Caused By Share Lending Practices

 When shares are lent out by brokers, both long and short investors of the same security may receive a VIF for voting.
 Even though the right to vote generally rests with the investor who possesses the shares on the record date, brokers may not know which votes they are entitled to cast in a corporate election.
 Votes that are submitted for a corporate election are compared to the aggregate number of shares held in a financial institution's account at DTC or at another share depository.
 If the number of votes cast is not equal to the institution's share position at these depositories, the broker is responsible for developing procedures to reconcile any discrepancies.